khulnasoft/StartGPT-Cookbook/examples/vector_databases/cassandra_astradb/README.md

 ### Example notebooks

-The following examples show how easily OpenAI and DataStax Astra DB can work together to power vector-based AI applications.
+The following examples show how easily StartGpt and DataStax Astra DB can work together to power vector-based AI applications.
 You can run them either with your local Jupyter engine or as Colab notebooks: